configcat/docs/website/docs/targeting/targeting-rules/targeting-rule-overview.md

 description: Targeting allows you to define targeting rules for feature flags.
 This way you can target a specific user group with a specific feature.
 ---

-# Comparison-based Targeting Overview
+# Targeting Rules

-## What is Comparison-based Targeting?
+## What are Targeting Rules?

-Comparison-based targeting allows you to define targeting rules for feature flags.
-This way you can target a specific user group with a specific feature.
-Using this feature you will be able to set different feature flag or setting values for different users in your application (based on the conditions you specify).
+Targeting rules allow you to set different feature flag or setting values for specific users or groups of users in your application, based on conditions you specify.

 ### AND and OR relationships